avkewalr-msft/live-video-analytics/utilities/readme.md

-# Utilities for live video analytics
+# Utilities for Live video analytics

-This folder contains a set of utility components that can be used in conjunction with Azure Live Video Analytics
+This folder contains a set of utility components that can be used in conjunction with Live Video Analytics